-Upon the closing of this offering and taking into effect the Preferred Stock Conversion and the Stock Split, we will have outstanding an aggregate of 18,208,019 shares of Class A common stock (or 19,090,371 shares of Class A common stock if the underwriters' over-allotment option is exercised).
-Of these shares, all of the 5,882,352 shares of Class A common stock (or 6,764,704 shares of Class A common stock if the underwriters' over-allotment option is exercised) to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.
-Additionally, 11,608,994 shares of Class A common stock may be resold by the selling stockholders (the "selling stockholders") identified in the Resale Registration Statement that we intend to file with the SEC.
-These shares will become freely tradable upon the effectiveness of such registration statement, subject to the market stand-off provision in the Series A Stock Purchase Agreement and Series B Stock Purchase Agreement (and except that any shares subsequently held or acquired by our affiliates will be subject to the volume limitations and other restrictions of Rule 144), as further described below.
+Upon the closing of the IPO and taking into effect the Preferred Stock Conversion and the Stock Split, we will have outstanding an aggregate of shares of Class A common stock (or shares of Class A common stock if the underwriters' option to purchase additional shares is exercised).
+Of these shares, all of the shares of Class A common stock (or shares of Class A common stock if the underwriters' option to purchase additional shares is exercised) to be sold in the IPO will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.
 All remaining shares of Class A common stock, including the shares received as part of the Preferred Stock Conversion and Stock Split, will be deemed "restricted securities" as such term is defined under Rule 144.
 The restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.
+We are registering for resale pursuant to the registration statement to which this prospectus relates the shares of Class A common stock received as part of the Preferred Stock Conversion, which shares will become freely tradable upon the effectiveness of such registration statement, subject to the market stand-off provision in the Series A and B Purchase Agreements (and except that any shares subsequently held or acquired by our affiliates will be subject to the volume limitations and other restrictions of Rule 144).
+See "Summary Prospectus-Recent Developments-Market Stand-Off Agreements" for more information.